google/osv-scanner/docs/usage.md

 **Additional Dependencies:**
 Rust toolchain (including `cargo`) that can compile the source code being scanned needs to be installed and available on `PATH`.

-The installed Rust toolchain must be capable of compiling every crate/target in the scanned code.
+The installed Rust toolchain must be capable of compiling every crate/target in the scanned code, for code with a lot of dependencies this will take a few minutes.

 **Limitations**
 Current implementation has a few limitations:

-- Does not support dependencies on proc-macros
+- Does not support dependencies on proc-macros (Tracked in [#464](https://github.com/google/osv-scanner/issues/464))
 - Does not support any dependencies that are dynamically linked
 - Does not support dependencies that link external non-rust code